wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 There are several ways to make our local development server externally accessible, but one of the simplest ways is with ngrok.
 You can read [this article](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/) for a more detailed explanation of how ngrok works.

-However, for our purposes, we just need to get it running and copy the URL that it provides us.
+For our purposes, we just need to get it running and copy the URL that it provides us.

+After having ngrok installed on your machine, we'll need to start it.
 In order to start ngrok, open up a new terminal window and execute the following from the command line:

 ```javascript
 $ ngrok http 3000